Ciaranwbrady/MS1_Fresh_Market/README.md

 Following current industry best practices the site will be a one page scrolling site on desktop, with the navigation bar collapsing into a hamburger menu with a pop up modal on mobile and tablet.

+## Scope

+Using Lean UX a minimum viable product (MVP) was developed in order to learn quickly about what will work on the site.
+Developing the site in this way will allow time for testing and give ample opportunity to fix any bugs or features that may not be working.
+Using a Lean UX methodology will enable us to see if we

+- Can clearly communicate what the business is about and what services we offer to the local community.
+- Provide a way for users to connect or contact the business.
+- Give returning user’s the chance to learn more about what is on special this week.
+- Help new user’s locate us so they can visit us in the store
+- Provide an overall positive experience across all devices that a new user may use.
+- That the site is built using correct HTML semantics and follows industry standards for accessibility.